kstenerud/concise-encoding/cte-specification.md

     1.0
     -98.413

-The exponential portion is denoted by the character `e`, followed by the signed size of the base-10 exponent:
+The exponential portion is denoted by the character `e`, followed by the signed size of the base-10 exponent.
+Values with exponential fields must be normalized.

     6.411e+9 = 6411000000
     6.411e-9 = 0.000000006411